gwelfenlib/Astrology-Consultant-app/README.md

 ## Get AI readings for daily usage

-All aspects in detail can be copied as text, fed to any AI chat, and you’ll get an interpretation.
+All aspects in detail can be copied as text, fed to any AI chat to get an interpretation.
 Try generating a reading of today’s transit.
 Paste & Prompt:
 ```
-Describe this day based on astrological data.
-Give examples of events, scenes, vibes that can be applied to real life.
-Don’t give advice, ambiguities, or conditions.
+Describe this day based on astrological data below.
+Assume the most likely events, scenes, vibes that can be applied to real life, avoid advice, conditions and ambiguities.
+What impact will my actions have today?
+What can I expect from the outside world, which I don't control?
+Try to read what is embedded in the chart's mechanisms.
 ```

 <div align="center"> <img src="https://github.com/user-attachments/assets/50f01d96-c0ea-438a-bfde-1e6f1aea87ed" width="45%" /> <img src="https://github.com/user-attachments/assets/74538916-ecbe-4775-aeee-15c82f6bf1b6" width="45%" /> </div>